bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

     install -o root -m 544 minidlna.conf /etc

 #### Create "minidlna" user
-The miniDLNA service will be run using a dedicated userid called "minidlna".
+The miniDLNA service will be run by a dedicated user called "minidlna".
 This is more secure than simply running the service as "root" because it means that if the miniDLNA service suffers a fault, or if any currently unknown security issue is exploited in the miniDLNA software, the damage will be limited to only the miniDLNA service rather than the rest of the system.

 The easiest way to create a new user is to use the Seagate Central Web Management interface as follows.